-The first wooden mansion in Oporów was probably built in the middle of the 14th century.
+The first wooden court in Oporów was probably built in the middle of the 14th century.
 It was recorded as a “fortalicium” in 1425, 1426 and 1428, as the property of the Oporowski family, Sulima coat of arms.
-The brick castle was erected in the years 1434-1449 by the bishop of Kujawy, Władysław Oporowski, although it is possible that the first works were taken during the life of the voivode Mikołaj Oporowski in the beginning of the 15th century.
+The brick castle was erected in the years 1434-1449 by the bishop of Kuyavia, Władysław Oporowski, although it is possible that the first works were undertaken during the lifetime of the voivode of Łęczyca, Mikołaj Oporowski at the beginning of the 15th century.
 When Mikołaj died, Oporów was received by his widow, Krystyna, who was invaded and looted by her eldest son, Stefan.
 In the settlement concluded in 1428, “fortalicia” passed to Władysław in exchange for the rebuilding of the family seat.
 The reconstruction of the court into a castle was confirmed by calling it a “castrum” in 1441.

-The castle occupies the center of a small mound surrounded by an irrigated moat, through which a wooden drawbridge was originally placed.
+The castle is situated in the middle of a small mound surrounded by an irrigated moat, through which a wooden drawbridge was originally placed.
 It is a brick stronghold on the foundations of glacial erratic stones.
 In the first phase a four-sided, four-storey tower was built with two buttresses.
-In the second phase from the beginning of the 15th century it was included in the quadrilateral of the perimeter walls, and to the south there was a gateway.
+In the second phase from the beginning of the 15th century it was included in the quadrilateral of the perimeter walls (1.7 meters thick), and to the south of it there was a gateway.
 At the same time, it was planned to build a residential house at the eastern wall, but this intention was never implemented.
 In the third phase, a southern house was erected, and a wooden house was erected next to it.
-At that time, a second tower was built on the eastern wall, housing the chapel.
+At that time, a second, horseshoe tower was built on the eastern wall.

-Thus, the castle was finally built on an irregular quadrilateral with dimensions of 25 x 30 meters, measuring 25×30 meters, consisting of buildings grouped around a small courtyard: a one-story southern home with dimensions of 8,5×23,5 meters, a four-sided western tower measuring 8,3×9,6 meters and a tower with a chapel located on the axis of the eastern curtain.
+Finally, the castle obtained a plan of an irregular quadrilateral with dimensions of 25 x 30 meters, measuring 25×30 meters, consisting of buildings grouped around a small courtyard: a one-story southern home with dimensions of 8,5×23,5 meters, a four-sided western tower measuring 8,3×9,6 meters and a tower with a chapel located on the axis of the eastern curtain.
 In addition, there was a guard’s room adjacent to the west tower and the gate, and on the north side, near the tower, there was a well on an ellipse-like plan with an outer diameter of about 5 meters.

 The castle is one of the few fully preserved medieval knightly residences in Poland.
 In the early modern period, it was only partially transformed (large, four-sided windows, gate passage and a room above it, a small northern building, staircases, raised level of the courtyard resulting in the change of the ground floor rooms into basements).
 Currently, castle houses a museum with an exhibition of court interiors.
 It is made up of works of art and handicraft products that present nobility culture.
 The collections contain works of art from various periods, from the 16th to the beginning of the 20th century.
 It is open every day from 10:00 to 16:00 and in spring and summer from 10:00 to 17:00.